viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 using a REST API.
 How to map "start vm", "shutdown vm" (and so on) actions in a REST style, since they are essentially actions, not resources?

-Using the `/transfer_money/` endpoint (example 6) as a case, we see some alternatives to translate it into REST:
+Using the `/deactivate_user/` endpoint (example 6) as a case, we see some alternatives to translate it into REST:

-1. Create a transaction on an account: `POST /accounts/76354gy/transactions/`;
+1. Create a new deactivation for a user: `POST /users/18/deactivations/` (not so nice, but RESTful);
+2. Hide our intention into the payload: `PATCH /users/18/` (RESTful, but not clear);
-2. Include the verb in URI: `POST /accounts/76354gy/transfer_money/`;
+3. Include the verb in the URI: `POST /users/18/deactivate/` (not RESTful, but clear);
-3. Include the verb in query string: `POST /accounts/76354gy/?action=transfer_money`.
+4. Include the verb in the query string: `POST /users/18/?action=deactivate` (not RESTful, but clear).

-Things get worse when we analize the `/change_password/` endpoint (example 7).
-Should we have `POST /users/bob/change_password/` or `PUT /users/bob/password/`?
-Note that both endpoints should receive current password for validation, but it will not be persisted.
+There is no single answer.
+Remember that usually business processes come along with additional side effects.
+For instance, deactivating a user could imply in changing their ownership over some data.
+So, it is not only a matter of "updating a field".

+Things get complicated, too, when we analize the `/change_password/` endpoint (example 7).
+This common action is peculiar: it receives a field that is not part of the object, i.e, the current password.
+The object has only the "password" field, not the "current_password".
+Keeping it in mind, which endpoint should we use for this?

+1. `POST /users/18/passwords/` implies in adding a password to the user (RESTful, but not good);
+2. `PATCH /users/18/password/` is more or less clear what it does (not RESTful, but better?);
+3. `POST /users/18/change_password/` shows the business action in the URI (not RESTful).

+Again, there is not a clear winner.

 Like it or not, REST took the world (despite GraphQL momentum in the last years) and we need to perform business actions in REST-based APIs.
 So, how to represent business actions using REST?

-I will not give an answer, but we will see what the bigger players do.
-Reading [Twitter](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference), [Spotify](https://developer.spotify.com/documentation/web-api/reference/playlists/) and [LinkedIn](https://docs.microsoft.com/en-gb/linkedin/shared/api-guide/concepts/methods?context=linkedin/context) documentation we realize there is no "one size fits all" solution to this case.
+I will not give you an answer, but we will check what the big players are doing.

+[Twitter](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference), [Spotify](https://developer.spotify.com/documentation/web-api/reference/playlists/) and [LinkedIn](https://docs.microsoft.com/en-gb/linkedin/shared/api-guide/concepts/methods?context=linkedin/context) documentation show that there is no "one size fits all" solution to this case.

 Spotify looks more RESTful, but they do not have too much "procedural" endpoints available.